-Depression is characterized by feelings of persistent sadness, loss of interest in things that were formerly pleasurable, feelings of helplessness or hopelessness, and changes in appetite.
+Depression is characterized by feelings of persistent sadness, loss of interest in things that were formerly pleasurable, feelings of helplessness or hopelessness, and changes in appetite and sleep.
 It can also present as cognitive problems, such as poor concentration, attention, learning, and memory.
-Depression affects up to 50% of people with PD, higher than the rate among those without PD.
+Depression affects up to 50% of people with PD, and may be present before diagnosis.
 "Reactive" depression, which develops in response to a disabling illness such as PD, is common.
 But for many people with PD, their depression is thought to be an underlying part of their disease, just as much as tremor or slowed movements.
 Depression may be a challenge to diagnose in PD, since some other symptoms of PD, such as sleep changes, weight loss, or low energy, mimic changes seen in depression.